USVDH/PolyCraft-Fabric/README.md

 2. Download all the mods and put them into /mods

 And you're done!
 Now you (should) have a fully working server.

+### Mod loader

+In this release (v1.0.0) Fabric Loader v0.11.6 is used for Minecraft 1.17.1.

 ### Mods